gtech-mulearn/Top-100-Coders/profile/deepakdenny@mulearn.md

 Kerala's vibrant tech ecosystem thrives on curious teens, robust projects, and collaborative efforts among academia, government, and industry, fostering innovation and growth

-#### History of Open Source Contributions:

-- Share details of your open-source contributions, whether they are your own projects or contributions to highly popular projects in the open-source community.

-#### History of Community Engagement:

--  Discuss your history of community engagement in a technical capacity, such as answering questions on platforms like Stack Overflow or actively participating in technical forums like mailing lists and Discord servers.

-#### Highly Visible Technical Content:

-- Highlight any highly visible technical blog posts, articles, or video series you have created.

 #### Highly Used Software Tools:

 - Flutter,Jetpack Compose,React,Firebase,Supabase

-#### Competitive Website Profiles:

-- Share your profiles on competitive websites like Exercism, HackerRank, Kaggle, or any others you're active on.